jwnichols3/create-react-app-auth-amplify/README.md

+# MASTER BUILDER DEMO 2019-05

+Working on making this a Master Builder test project.

 # Create-react-app with AWS Amplify Auth

 This auth starter implements withAuthenticator HOC to provide a basic authentication flow for signing up signing in users as well as protected client side routing using AWS Amplify.
 Auth features: User sign up, User sign in, Multi-factor Authentication, User sign-out.